stefanhans/golang-contexting/README.md

 These documents are still drafts and will be finalized, if the reference implementation will be.

-The reference implementation in Go implements an open, unlimited and reactive peer-to-peer overlay network design for all binary encodable kind of context to connect its participants accordingly.

 ---
 The main components of CRNs are the following: